- Off road parking

 Four bedrooms: 1 x ground floor twin, 1 x ground floor double, 2 x double with en-suite shower, basin and WC.
 Ground floor bathroom with bath, separate shower, basin and WC.
 Fitted kitchen leading to sun room with dining area (seats 4).
 Utility.
 Sitting room with open fire.

-Oil central heating with open fire in sitting room.
+Oil central heating with open fire.
 Electric oven, gas hob, microwave, fridge and washing machine in utility, TV, DVD, CD/radio.
 Fuel, power and starter pack for open fire inc. in rent.Bed linen and towels inc. in rent.
 Off road parking for 5 cars.
 Large lawned front garden with furniture.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 0.8 miles.

 - Last minute